alaketych/messenger/README.md

 mistake were made.

-SOLUTION - VIEWnewHumberger is uncorrect.
+SOLUTION - VIEWnewHumberger is incorrect.
            MESSENGER - correct.